Jake Fraley Player Props: Reds vs. Brewers

-On Friday, Jake Fraley (hitting .333 in his past 10 games) and the Cincinnati Reds face the Milwaukee Brewers, whose starting pitcher will be Corbin Burnes.
-First pitch is at 8:10 PM ET.
+On Saturday, Jake Fraley (.323 slugging percentage in past 10 games, with no homers) and the Cincinnati Reds face the Milwaukee Brewers, whose starting pitcher will be Colin Rea.
+First pitch is at 4:10 PM ET.

-He had two hits (going 2-for-4 with an RBI) in his most recent appearance against the Nationals.

 Jake Fraley Game Info & Props vs. the Brewers